 Most professional services firms still work in silos.
 They have no idea what the other areas of the business are doing, nor what clients they are servicing.
 Of course, the bigger firms will employ teams and technology to break down the walls that exist between groups.
 Others will use a sector focus to help shift the attention from product/service lines to clients.
 However, notwithstanding many professional services firms are still guilty of siloed behaviours.

 An article written by a colleague and shared by a professional in a different part of the business helps raise awareness of what the business does in a simple and effective way.
-Nevertheless, how many professionals are guilty of only sharing articles that they can talk to?
-Either written by themselves or someone else in their team?
+Nevertheless, how many professionals are guilty of only sharing articles that they can talk to; either because they are written by themselves or by someone else in their team?
 When planning an event, how often do professionals think about the needs of clients in other parts of the business, or is the focus their clients and their issues?

 Virtual working has made it easier for silos to exist.
 Those "watercooler moments" with members of different teams have gone.
 It is harder to get a sense of who is busy and on what.
 Making sure that your firm has opportunities to meet virtually with other teams is important.
 Internal communications are vital.
 They break down silos – whether that be by increasing awareness of new clients won, work being done, or increasing general awareness of issues that are coming up in certain parts of the business.